SUPPORT FOR ABORIGINAL STUDENTS IN TASMANIAN GOVERNMENT SCHOOLS

 - Aboriginal Early Yearly Liaison Officers – Early Years

-- Schools and Child and Family Centres offer early years programmes to support families and young children’s learning and transition into school.
+- Schools and Child and Family Centres offer early years programs to support families and young children’s learning and transition into school.

 - These include birth to 5 initiatives, Launching into Learning and pre-Kinder sessions.
 Parents and children attend these together.